KatarzynaBienkowska/log-report-app/README.md

 ```
 Log lines are validated to the template, sorted with the timestamps in ascending order and inserted into a database.
 User can search for any user logs and receive only error messages with severity of at least 50.

 The frontend is implemented in React and connected to an API written in Node.js.
-A data are saved in MongoDB.
+The data are saved in MongoDB.

 ## Prerequisites